NJ (908) 688-5577

 Plantar fasciitis, the inflammation of the ligament that runs along the bottom of the foot and connects the toes to the heel bone, is a common cause of heel pain.
 When the plantar fascia is injured through repetitive strain, excessive exercise, prolonged standing, wearing uncomfortable shoes, or obesity, it may lead to stabbing heel pain that is typically at its worst when taking the first few steps after a long rest.
 Other possible causes of plantar fasciitis include structural abnormalities in the foot, such as having flat feet, high arches, overpronation, or leg length differences.
 Foot changes associated with aging or pregnancy may also be to blame in some cases.
 If you are suffering from heel pain, don’t hesitate to schedule an appointment with a podiatrist near you.

 Plantar fasciitis is a common foot condition that is often caused by a strain injury.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Advanced Podiatry.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Is Plantar Fasciitis?